Francesco Algarotti: Early life

 Algarotti was born in Venice as the son of a rich merchant.
 His father and uncle were art collectors.
 Unlike his older brother, Bonomo he did not step into the company, but decided to become an author.
-Francesco obtained a classical education; also studied natural sciences and mathematics in Rome.
-While the experimental physics and medicine at University of Bologna under Francesco Maria Zanotti and in 1728, he experimented with optics.
-(Zanotti became a lifelong friend.)
+Francesco obtained a classical education.
+He also studied natural sciences and mathematics at the Rome and experimental physics and medicine at the University of Bologna under Francesco Maria Zanotti who became a lifelong friend.
+In 1728, he conducted experiments regarding optics.
 He was educated in his native Venice and in Rome and Bologna.

 His youthful curiosity led him to travel extensively, and he visited Paris for the first time in his early 20s.
 There his urbanity, his brilliant conversation, his good looks, and his versatile intelligence promptly made an impression on such intellectuals as Pierre-Louis Moreau de Maupertuis and Voltaire.
 Two years later, he was in London, where he was made a fellow of the Royal Society.
 He became embroiled in a lively bisexual love-triangle with the politician John Hervey, and Lady Mary Wortley Montagu.
 Algarotti left for Italy and finished his Neutonianismo per le dame ("Newtonism for Ladies") (1737 – dedicated to Bernard le Bovier de Fontenelle) – a work consisting of information on astronomy, physics, mathematics, women and science and education.

 Personal life and career

 Algarotti had made acquaintance with Antiochus Kantemir, a Moldavian diplomat, poet and composer.
 He was invited to visit Russia for the wedding of Duke Anthony Ulrich of Brunswick.
 In 1739 he left with Lord Baltimore from Sheerness to Newcastle upon Tyne.
-Because of a heavy storm the ship sheltered in Harlingen.
-Algarotti was discovering "this new city", which he called the great window ... to which Russia looks on Europe.
+On their way to Saint Petersburg a heavy storm forced their ship to shelter in Harlingen.
+Algarotti called Saint Petersburg "the great window ... through which Russia looks into Europe".
 Returning from Saint Petersburg, they visited Frederick the Great in Rheinsberg.
 Algarotti had obligations in England and came back the year after.
 Then Algarotti went together with Frederick to Königsberg where he was crowned.

 Frederick, who was impressed with this walking encyclopedia, made him and his brother Bonomo Prussian counts in 1740.
 Algarotti accompanied Frederick to Bayreuth, Kehl, Strasbourg and Moyland Castle where they met with Voltaire, who was taking baths in Kleve for his health.
 In 1741 Algarotti went to Turin as his diplomat.
 Frederick had offered him a salary, but Algarotti refused.
 First, he went to Dresden and Venice, where he bought 21 paintings, a few by Jean-Étienne Liotard and Giovanni Battista Tiepolo for the court of Augustus III of Poland.
 Algarotti did not succeed in inducing the Kingdom of Sardinia to launch a treacherous attack upon Austria.